What is Digital Humanities (DH)?

 - Geospatial Humanities which ranges from theory (space as a category of analysis) to technical representation & analysis of spatial distribution through algorithms.
 It can draw upon anthropology, geography, and other disciplines with a tradition of interest in how people, past and present, have mapped the globe; meanwhile, it can also feed into literary studies that examine space as a category of narrative representation.

 - Quantitative Textual Analysis which includes anything that uses computers to quantify formal properties of texts, ranging from word frequencies to chapter divisions to character networks.
-Genre, authorship, sentiment analysis, “opinion mining”—all of these can play a role.
+Genre, authorship, sentiment analysis and “opinion mining” can all play a role.
 It intersects with linguistics & Natural Language Processing (NLP); Classics and Cognitive Psychology can also be allies.

 5 elective courses (3 units or higher) which are self-selected from a wide array of courses that integrate technology and the humanities across almost all departments within the university.
 We have curated a large number of elective offerings for 2018-2019 here, but if you find others you think fulfill the mandate of the program, please contact the DH Minor Director, Alice Staveley, for approval.
 You may find that you have already taken some of the courses that count towards the minor, such as CS 106 or ANTHRO130 or ME101 or CSRE180.